ahettlin/angular-cli-workshop/exercises/Exercise-5.md

 We now have a fully working Angular application that makes use of components to reduce redundancy and encapsulate behavior, shares state through a service, has routing for multiple pages, and conforms to coding stylistic standards.

 Hopefully it is clear how much work the Angular CLI does for you to make the barriers for starting a new project or enhancing an existing one quite low.
-There are many more things the Angular CLI is capable of that we didn't explore in this workshop that make it even more powerful.
+There are more things the Angular CLI is capable of that we didn't explore in this workshop that make it even more powerful.

 ### Bonus